-Christopher J. Heffner taught initially at Todd County Central High School in Elkton, KY and currently serves as Director of Bands and Assistant Professor of Instrumental Music Education at Lebanon Valley College.
+Christopher J. Heffner taught initially at Todd County Central High School in Elkton, KY and currently serves as Director of Bands and Associate Professor of Instrumental Music Education at Lebanon Valley College.
 He directs the "Pride of the Valley" marching band, LVC symphonic band, and wind ensemble.
 Dr. Heffner also supervises student teachers, and teaches instrumental literature, fundamentals of conducting, and brass techniques.
 He remains active as a guest conductor and clinician working with groups from Pennsylvania, Kentucky, Louisiana, and Florida.
 Dr. Heffner is a member of Music Educators National Conference, College Band Directors National Association, Pennsylvania Music Educators Association.
 He is also a member of Phi Mu Alpha Sinfonia, Pi Kappa Alpha Fraternity, and an honorary member of Kappa Kappa Psi, and Tau Beta Sigma.

 Address: Blair 209

 Professor and Interim Dept. Co-Chair of Music; Director of Audio & Music Production

 B.S., University of North Carolina at Asheville; M.M., New York University; D.Ed., The Pennsylvania State University